SaMoTechRobotics/SaMoTechRobotics/README.md

 ## About

-SaMoTech is an community based FTC robotics team located in Santa Monica, California.
-We are a diverse team of Santa Monica High School students who all deticated and hard working.
+SaMoTech is a community based FTC robotics team located in Santa Monica, California.
+We are a diverse team of Santa Monica High School students, all deticated and hard working.

 ## The Competition